 The advantage of issuing convertible notes is that it is relatively quick, simple and inexpensive; all you arguably need is a short note.
 As discussed above, the other significant advantage is that it will defer the company’s valuation (i.e., the pricing) until the Series A round.
 By issuing convertible notes, you “kick the can” to the Series A round when the valuation picture would be clearer.

 The disadvantage of issuing convertible notes is that, as noted above, the founders’ interests and the angels’ interests may not be aligned because, again, it’s in the angels’ interest for the Series A valuation to be low.
 Indeed, angels who think they can make a significant contribution to your company (e.g., as a result of their introductions or domain expertise) want to share in the increase in value they are creating.
-Accordingly, if the angels do agree to the issuance of convertible notes, they will often push for a “cap” on the Series A valuation (which is obviously not in your interest).
+Accordingly, if the angels do agree to the issuance of convertible notes, they will often push for a valuation “cap.”

 I hope the foregoing is helpful.
 If you would like a few tips with regard to angel financing generally, you can check-out these two posts: Angel Financings – Legal Tips for Entrepreneurs (Part I) and Angel Financings – Five Tips for Entrepreneurs (Part II).